microbit-foundation/dev-docs/software/interface.md

 The DAPLink software and interface chip are part of the [ARM mbed HDK](https://developer.mbed.org/handbook/mbed-HDK) and the [mbed Enabled program](https://www.mbed.com/en/about-mbed/mbed-enabled/)

-The micro:bit currently ships with DAPLink bootloader at version 0243 and [interface at version 0249](https://github.com/ARMmbed/DAPLink/releases/tag/v0249).
+The micro:bit currently ships with DAPLink bootloader at version TBC and [interface at version TBC](https://github.com/ARMmbed/DAPLink/releases/tag/v0249).

-The following versions of the device have previously been shipped with the following DAPLink versions
+The following versions of the device have previously been shipped with the following DAPLink versions:

- - v1.3: bl:0234 if:0234
+ - v1.3:  bootloader:0234 interface:0234 [Download 0234](software/assets/DAPLink-factory-release/0234_kl26z_microbit_0x8000.hex){: .btn.sm-btn}
- - v1.3B: bl:0234 if:0241 (built by Farnell for micro:bit commercial sales)
+ - v1.3B: bootloader:0234 interface:0241 (built by Farnell for micro:bit commercial sales) [Download 0234](software/assets/DAPLink-factory-release/0241_kl26z_microbit_0x8000.hex){: .btn.sm-btn}
- - v1.5: bl:0243 if:0249
+ - v1.5:  bootloader:0243 interface:0249 [Download 0234](software/assets/DAPLink-factory-release/0249_kl26z_microbit_0x8000.hex){: .btn.sm-btn}
+ - v2.0:  bootloader:TBC interface:TBC [Download TBC](#){: .btn.sm-btn}

 ### The DAPLink Boot Loader

 It is possible to update the version of DAPLink running on your micro:bit.
 This is done using the DAPLink bootloader.
 This means that in fact, DAPLink is built twice for the micro:bit.

-* Firstly `bootloader mode`: to target the KL26Z in 'bootloader mode', used for updating the main interface firmware.
-In this mode, the drive name is `MAINTENANCE` and hex files dropped onto the disk are written into the KL26 flash.
+1. `bootloader mode` is used to for updating the main interface firmware.
+In this mode, the drive name is `MAINTENANCE` and hex files dropped onto the disk are written into the
+KL27Z<span class="v2">v2></span> or KL26Z<span class="v1">v1></span> flash.
 These files MUST contain an image of DAPLink or equivalent.
-* Secondly in `interface mode` to target the nRF51822.
-In this mode the disk is called `MICROBIT` and the hex files dropped onto the micro:bit are written to the flash of the target MCU.
+2. `interface mode` is used to target the nRF52833<span class="v2">v2></span> or nRF51822<span class="v1">v1></span>.
+In this mode, the drive name is `MICROBIT` and the hex files dropped onto the micro:bit are written to the flash of the target MCU.

 ### Updating Your Version of DAPLink